Jeremiah Meyer: Early life and education

 Meyer was born in Tübingen as a son of the German painter Wolfgang Dietrich Majer.
-In 20 october 1750 he was brought to England by his father.
+On 20 October 1750 he was brought to England by his father.

 He certainly received his first artistic instructions from his father, but his aunt, Anna Katharina Majer, also taught the young and talented Meyer, particularly in the art of etching.
 In London, Jeremiah Meyer is said to have worked in George Michael Moser's workshop to earn some money.
 He decorated lockets and jewellery boxes with enamel and was also able to take drawing lessons from Moser, who was one of the most sought-after drawing teachers.
 Moser's workshop was also famous as a meeting place for German painters.
 This also enabled Jeremiah Meyer to make progress in the language.
 Jeremiah Meyer quickly came to St Martin's Lane Academy to study drawing and most likely learned miniature painting from Gervase Spencer.
 In 1757–8, Meyer studied enamel painting with Christian Friedrich Zincke, paying £400 for tuition and materials.
 His style was influenced by attention to detail of the work of Joshua Reynolds.

 Career

 Meyer's background as an enamel painter contrasted with the training of contemporary English miniaturists such as Samuel Finney and Gervase Spencer.
-These initially worked in watercolour on ivory and only turned later to enamels as the popularity of enamelists like Zincke's work grew.
+These initially worked in watercolour on ivory and only turned later to enamels in response to the growing popularity of enamellists like Zincke.

 At the end of 1755 and the beginning of 1756, he was nominated as a full member of Hogarth's St Martin's Lane Academy.

 In 1760 and 1764 Meyer exhibited enamels with the Society of Arts.

 In 1761 he was awarded a gold medal prize of £20 by the Society of Artists for a portrait of the king in profile, drawn from memory, engravings from this by James MacArdell and others were very popular.
 In the same year the king gave Charlotte a miniature of himself by Meyer, set in an oval of diamonds within a pearl bracelet, as an engagement present.

 In 1764 he was appointed miniature painter to Queen Charlotte, and painter in enamel to King George III.

 In 1765 Meyer became one of the original directors of the Incorporated Society of Artists, and in 1768 was chosen a foundation member of the Royal Academy.
 He contributed to the academy's exhibitions until 1783, sending several portraits of members of the royal family.
 The establishment of the Royal Academy pension fund in 1775 was due to Meyer's initiative.
 He was a friend of both George Romney and William Hayley, and brought them together in 1776.

 Several details of Meyer's life come from Hayley's biography of Romney.

-His name has often been associated with head of the king used on coinage.
+His name has often been associated with the head of the king used on coinage.
 It is not certain that his work was used on coins minted in Britain, but his profile of George III was used on a pistole of 1767 for the Electorate of Brunswick-Lüneburg.